rae-drt/tna-exploratory-notebooks/README.md

 ### Stage 2 notebooks

+- [Drawing graphs](./drawing-graphs/) - Using the example of someone investigating whether there is any relation between a records start date or duration and the length of its description, this pair of notebooks takes you through the process of:

+    1. Gathering the appropriate data from Discovery API
+    2. Data manipulation using `panads`
+    3. Drawing graphs using `matplotlib`

 - [Visualising and Mapping](./mapping-and-visualising-ships/) - These notebooks take a look at the number of records available in the [ADM series](https://discovery.nationalarchives.gov.uk/browse/r/h/C4).
 The [Visualising notebook](./mapping-and-visualising-ships/) looks at the wider information, gathering insights such as record series with longer descriptions, or time periods with more records.
 The [Mapping notebook](./mapping-and-visualising-ships/mapping-dead-reckoning.ipynb) takes a look at what can be done with digitised records to enhance the information available; in this case, taking ships logs, mapping their voyages, and including other pertinent information such as weather and events that happened along the way.

 - [NLP] Harshad add your description here :)